KP Technology

 KP Technology Ltd was established in 2000 as an international multidisciplinary engineering, science and technology research company offering services particularly in the research, material, energy, defence, environment, corrosion and medical sectors.
 It specialises in Kelvin probes, surface photovoltage and air photoemission.

 KP Technology specialises in design, design support, research and consultancy.
 It operates in over 35 countries, with primary bases in Europe and North America.
-It is based in Wick, in the Scottish Highlands and is recognised as a "state of the art" local company.
+It is based in Wausau, Wisconsin, in the Village of Kronenwetter and is recognised as a "state of the art" local company.

 History

 Originally formed as a spin off from CEO Prof Iain Baikie research, KP Technology has engaged in scientific research for more than a decade.

 KP Technology has an active and successful research lab.
 It has partnered with Harvard University and MIT, CERN Institute, European Space Agency and the University of St Andrews among others.

 The company has won two Queens Awards and a John Logie Baird Award for Impact through Innovation.